-On the first floor is a spacious but still cosy bedroom, with beamed ceilings, part-panelled walls, and a glorious super-kingsize double (or twin) bed stacked with snow-white pillows and fluffy hypoallergenic duvets.
+Upstairs from the ground-floor living room is a spacious but still cosy bedroom, with beamed ceilings, part-panelled walls, and a glorious super-kingsize double (or twin) bed stacked with snow-white pillows and fluffy hypoallergenic duvets.
 We slept long and late.
 Two windows look out past the last houses of Church Enstone to fields and woodland.
 Pretty touches include russet rugs and lambswool blinds, a desk with Roberts radio, a vintage chest of drawers, and further storage cleverly integrated into an obsolete stairwell.

 Up another flight, the lovely attic bathroom has space for a walk-in shower and double-ended tub tucked under thick gnarled beams.
 There are big bottles of 100 Acre toiletries, soft bathrobes and strategically placed leather padding on the eaves in case you stand up from the loo without checking!

-Next door, the equally stylish add-on studio has a part-screened bedroom (kingsize double), its own small sitting area (leather sofa, TV) and an open-plan bathroom (feature tub, glass shower cubicle) all on one level.
-I could imagine my parents loving this self-contained and step-free annex; or perhaps a second couple with baby wanting a soundproofed sanctuary of their own.
+Next door is a similarly stylish studio which you can book as an add-on if you want.
+It has a part-screened bedroom (kingsize double), its own small sitting area (leather sofa, TV) and an open-plan bathroom (feature tub, glass shower cubicle) all on one level.
+This makes it perfect for two couples wanting a bit more separation and privacy, or perhaps a couple travelling with their parents.